 What Is The Bubble On Virgin Planes?

 The “bubble” is the upper deck on a Virgin 747 plane.
 The Boeing 747-400 seating plan in the bubble comprises of 33 economy seats and 20 premium economy seats, there is a feeling of being secluded away from the rest of the plane and the noise.
 There are two toilets which are shared between the 53 seats and the Captain.

 *This post contains affiliate links.
 If you make a purchase via our links, we receive a small commission at no extra cost to you*

 Does It Cost Extra To Sit In The Bubble?

 If you want to sit in the “bubble” then you will have to pre book and pay for your allocated seats.
-We paid £25 per seat for 2016, and currently the price starts from £35 in 2017.
+We paid £25 per seat for 2016, and the price started from £35 in 2017.

 After booking our flight in December for an August flight, I checked the seating plan in January and found the “bubble” was already full up, so if you want the seats be prepared to pay for them and book as early as you can.

 My Experience Of The Virgin Bubble

 When we pre booked our seats in the “bubble”, I booked row 80 seats H,J,K which is the back row as you arrive at the top of the stairs.
 I did this as it was recommended on a lot of forums I have read.
 I also did this as I knew we would be able to recline our seats without bothering anyone behind us.
 The back row seats do recline fully so there was no worry there.

 This is because the overhead storage space is smaller than the downstairs area of the plane.
 If you are taking a rucksack then it is fine under the seat or in the overhead locker, however if you take a small hand luggage size suitcase then it will have to be stored in the lockers at the top of the stairs.
 This is something to consider as you take the chance of not being able to get to your hand luggage through the flight.